-- Signed Faculty Evaluation Forms - Include all forms since date of hire (in chronological order) - Supporting materials, e.g., sample syllabus or sample assessments, are not needed. - Student evaluation summaries - Include the summarized reports for all courses taught since date of hire or last promotion.
-Summary reports from 2018 and later can be accessed from Campus Labs.
-Print the reports to a PDF file and upload them to the portfolio. - Student evaluations should be stored in chronological order e.g., Fall 2021, Spring 2022, Summer 2022) - Bulleted list of service to institution, community, and/or discipline, with dates included.
+- All Faculty Evaluation Forms since date of hire (in chronological order) - Supporting materials, e.g. sample syllabus or sample assessments, are not needed. - Student evaluation summaries (i.e., Course Evaluation Summary Reports or Instructor Profiles) for all courses taught since date of hire (in chronological order e.g. Fall 2021, Spring 2022, Summer 2022) - Bulleted list of service to institution, community, and/or discipline, with dates included.